kokomo88/devcenter/source/docs/xcode-version-support.html.md

 For example: with Apple's versioning the major version is Xcode 6 and the first significant patch is Xcode 6.1 and we kept Xcode 5 installed on the Virtual Machines before Xcode 6.1 was released.

-Minor version support:
+**Minor version support:**

-For all major versions the Virtual Machines contains the latest minor versions which are officially supported by Apple to build apps for App Store submissions.
+For all major versions the Virtual Machines contain the latest minor versions which are officially supported by Apple to build apps for App Store submissions.

-As of writing the following Xcode versions are installed on the builder virtual machines:
+**As of writing the following Xcode versions are installed** on the builder virtual machines:

-* Xcode 6.1 (Build version 6A1052d)
-* Xcode 5.1.1 (Build version 5B1008) - *planned to be removed in the next virtual machine update*
+* Xcode 6.1.1 (Build version 6A2008a)

 ## Xcode update schedule

-The pre-installed Xcodes are updated as part of our Virtual Machine base box updates, you can read more about the update schedule [here](/docs/virtual-machine-updates.html)).
+The pre-installed Xcodes are updated as part of our Virtual Machine base box updates, you can read more about the update schedule [here](/docs/virtual-machine-updates.html).

 ## Xcode Beta version support

 When the next Xcode major version's first Beta will be available we'll start supporting the new major version's beta versions until the first official, stable version comes out.

-*Only the latest beta version is supported.*
+*Only the latest beta version is supported and the latest stable Xcode version is always pre-installed on the Virtual Machines.*

 ## iOS Simulator version support